 3 bedroomed luxury fishermans cottage, with stunning views over beautiful Sandend beach near Banff on the Moray Firth.
 Enclosed, elevated terrace with a summer house, ideal for BBQs, dogs and children.
 WIFI enabled.
+A real 'home from home' for a 'get away from it all' experience.

 - Sleeps 5